Skip to main content

 Formerly United Negro College Fund; administers numerous scholarships for students of color and low-income students.
 See site for details and application deadlines.

 Walter H. Meyer - Garry L. White Memorial Scholarship

 This scholarship is directed specifically to returning adult students who are either attending or prepared to attend a 2- or 4-year public or private university, at the graduate or undergraduate level.
 If attending at the undergraduate level, the applicant must be over the age of 24.
 If attending at the graduate level, the applicant must be over the age of 30.
 Check site for next application announcement.

 Note: Please search Washboard.org for current information if link doesn't take you straight to the listing.

 Washington State Opportunity Scholarship

 The Washington State Opportunity Scholarship helps low- and middle-income Washington state residents, including community college students, earn their bachelor’s degrees in the high-demand fields of science, technology, engineering, math and health care.
-Check site for the application period for the 2017-2018 school year.
+Check site for more information.

 $1500 scholarships for community college students who are WSECU members (Washington State Employees Credit Union).
 The current program is closed.
 Check back in December for the 2020 program information.